📦 Free shipping to DE from 59 € | to AU from 69 €

 1. Self-determined choice of clothes

 With a wardrobe at eye level, your children can learn to choose their own clothes.
-This can also be a small coat rack in the hallway where your child hangs his or her jacket after a walk.
-The more advanced version is the Montessori wardrobe, from which your child puts together his or her own outfit.
-Our tip: Don't overload the wardrobe, but equip the mini wardrobe with selected items of clothing for the current season.
-This way, your child will not be overwhelmed and you will avoid any discussions about thick woollen socks in high summer.
+This could be a small coat rack in the hallway where your child hangs their own jacket after a walk.
+The more advanced version is the Montessori wardrobe, from which your child can put together their own outfit.
+Our tip: Don't overload the wardrobe, but rather equip the mini wardrobe with selected items of clothing for the current season.
+This way, your child won't be overwhelmed and you can avoid any discussions about thick woollen socks in the height of summer.

 Tips for the Montessori wardrobe